 If you wish to do something fun that’s related to nature, visiting Kawasan Falls in Matutinao, Badian with the kids is a great idea.
 If you have your own transportation, you won’t miss the sign on the left coming from Cebu City.
 You can park your vehicle in the parking lot of a church nearby.
 The parking fee is P50 for the entire day.

 If you don’t have a car, head to the South Bus Terminal in Cebu City.
 You’ll be riding the public bus for four (4) hours to get to the area.
 You can take Ceres buses to Santander via Barili.
 Just look out for the signs on the bus or simply ask questions from people at the terminal.
-Bus fare is at P110 ($2) for non-aircon and P130 ($2.4) for aircon, as of this writing.
+Bus fare is at P140 ($2.8) for non-aircon and P184 ($3.6) for aircon (as of May 12, 2019).

 Once you get to Brgy.
 Matutinao, you won’t miss the sign that says Kawasan Falls.
 You can now start your trek to see the falls.